 I am currently working on two research projects, both of which sit at the nexus of intellectual history, the history of gender and sexuality, and modern British history.
-The first, my dissertation, is an account of the relationship between the emergence of a modern British gender order and a modern British higher education system in the late nineteenth and early twentieth centuries.
-The second, a long-running line of research which I began as an undergraduate and to which I have recently returned in the form of a second book project, is a new intellectual history of male homosexuality in England in the century or so prior to the emergence of the gay liberation movement.
+The first, a monograph based on my PhD dissertation, is an account of how the reimagining of British higher education as a gender-integrated system from around 1860 reshaped both higher education and the gender order of modern Britain.
+The second, a line of research on which I originally embarked as an undergraduate and to which I have recently returned in the form of a second book project, is a new intellectual history of male homosexuality in England in the century or so prior to the emergence of the gay liberation movement.

 The Politics and Culture of Gender in British Universities, 1860–1935